 "Congratulations to Robert A. Kapp and to the publishers on bringing this remarkable work in its original form to a new twenty-first century readership."

--Bulletin of the School of Oriental and African Studies
+-Bulletin of the School of Oriental and African Studies, Bulletin of the School of Oriental and African Studies

 "It gives me great joy to celebrate the reappearance of the best book on China that I have ever read, Graham Peck's Two Kinds of Time, nearly six decades after its original publication.
 This book is at once hilarious and horrifying, heart-warming and heart-breaking, educational and entertaining."